jdh4/mac_productivity/keyboard_remappings/README.md

 ## Additional Hyper Keys (Advanced)

-It's nice to have the letter of the second key have some meaning (like <kbd>N</kbd> for next tab, or <kbd>L</kbd> for Linux termina).
+It's nice to have the letter of the second key have some meaning (like <kbd>N</kbd> for next tab or <kbd>L</kbd> for Linux termina).
 Holding the [caps lock] hyper key ties up your left hand leaving only a few letters for the second key (to be pressed with your right hand).

-You can configure Karabiner-Elements to use <kbd>Caps Lock</kbd> plus a second key as the hyper to create more freedom.
+You can configure Karabiner-Elements to use <kbd>Caps Lock</kbd> plus a second key as the hyper key to create more freedom.
 For instance, for operations concerning moving and resizing windows, one might use <kbd>Caps Lock</kbd> + <kbd>W</kbd> + (any third key).
-A specific example would be <kbd>Caps Lock</kbd> + <kbd>W</kbd> + <kbd>M</kbd> maximizes the current window.
+A specific example might be <kbd>Caps Lock</kbd> + <kbd>W</kbd> + <kbd>M</kbd> maximizes the current window.

 One could also use left tab or left shift as a different hyper key.

 ## Profiles

-One can create different sets of rules for a given profile.
-Profiles allow you to have different sets of rules.
-For example, you could have one set for doing research, a second set for a project, and third set for a specific app.
-It is also a good idea to create one called "Off" which allow you turn off the shortcuts.
+Profiles allow you to have different sets of rules for different modes of work.
+For example, you could have one set for doing research, a second set for a particular project, and third set for a specific app (e.g., Final Cut Pro X for video editing).
+It is also a good idea to create a profile called "Off" which will allow you to quickly turn off the shortcuts.

 ![Profiles](images/profiles.png)